kedanco/100-days-kallaway-log/README.md

 And, even though I kinda wasted a bit of time in the morning hanging around reddit and nextweb articles, afternoon was really productive. yay!

 **Link(s) to work**: https://github.com/kedanco/crowdapp

+### Day 63: 21st October Saturday, 2017

+**Today's Progress**:

+**Thoughts**: Woke up super early to code today.
+Did some productive stuff between 5.30am - around 9am!
+Managed to draw out the different Area circles on Google Maps, and also tried the codes with a larger source base of around 200+ places!
+The importing took so long that I actually managed to finish my cereal before it ended lmao.

+Somethings I changed today:
+Drew circles based on Areas
+Organised & Added tasks on Trello board tracking time spent for export/import codes tried out rails query logic

+Excited to see more progress!

+**Link(s) to work**: https://github.com/kedanco/crowdapp